-A book which supports this ‘inner acceptance’ approach is called DARE: A New Way To End Anxiety and Stop Panic Attacks by Barry Mcdonagh.
+- DARE: The New Way to End Anxiety And Stop Panic Attacks by Barry Mcdonagh

 Whenever I talked about my anxiety, it made me feel a lot worse.
 Okay, at the time during a talking therapy session it felt reassuring to know it was just anxiety but after the sessions I came away feeling just as bad as I did before I had them.
 I now understand why I felt worse and that’s because every time we talk about how we are feeling, we are giving the anxiety more power.
 In essence, we are reminding ourselves of what we’re trying to forget.

 Jumping straight into the deep end certainly didn’t help me overcome my anxiety.
 To anyone who is suffering from severe anxiety, I would never recommend putting yourself in situations which make you panic, especially when you’re in really high anxiety.
 Our brains are going to be highly sensitised at this point so anything we do to create extra panic just isn’t worth it.

 I always advocate the “baby steps” philosophy.
 I believe this is the most sensible and comfortable way to move out into the world and face situations which scare you.
 The beauty of taking baby steps is that it allows you to build huge momentum and a natural return in confidence levels.

 If, for example. you haven’t left the house for a while, it would be silly to assume you can travel on an air plane to another country wouldn’t it?
 Start really small, start in the shallow end.
 If that means just walking to the end of your road then that is perfectly okay.